icgordon/DataProducts/README.md

 clear this text box or add invalid characters (i.e. non-digits).
 This is not handled and may result in an error.
 If this happens, please restart the app.

+In further testing, I found that the Rpres slides do not want to load when using IE 9 with Windows 7.
+It does open fine with Firefox and probably also with Chrome.
+The Shiny app runs under IE 9 (but some of the controls (e.g. the up/down arrows in the text input box) do not appear.
+The slides load in IE 11 but the shinyapp seems to not load.

 Also, on lower resolution screens, the bottom of some of the slides may not appear.
 And in the shiny app, it may be necessary to scroll to see the "Run Simulation" button.